jonathanascona/course_guide/README.md

 ### Nice general outcomes.
 What tools are we using?

-We use [Pyspark](https://databricks.com/glossary/pyspark) and [SparkSQL](https://databricks.com/glossary/what-is-spark-sql#:~:text=Spark%20SQL%20is%20a%20Spark,on%20existing%20deployments%20and%20data.) within [Docker](https://hub.docker.com/r/jupyter/all-spark-notebook) and with [Databricks](https://databricks.com/).
+We use [Polars](https://docs.pola.rs/), [Pyspark](https://databricks.com/glossary/pyspark) and [SparkSQL](https://databricks.com/glossary/what-is-spark-sql#:~:text=Spark%20SQL%20is%20a%20Spark,on%20existing%20deployments%20and%20data.) within [Docker](https://hub.docker.com/r/jupyter/all-spark-notebook) and with [Databricks](https://databricks.com/).
 We will also leverage [git](https://git-scm.com/) and [Github](https://github.com/) heavily in our class and team collaborations.

 ### What are the assignments?

 The semester is relatively open-ended as to the work you submit for evaluation.
-Each class will pick their path for a business venture with the supplied 'big data' provided in week 1.
-In general, we will work in groups, with each class participant submitting individual work various times throughout the semester.
+Each class will pick their path for a business venture with the supplied 'big data' provided in the first few weeks.
+We will generally work in groups, with each class participant submitting individual work at various times throughout the semester.

 #### Semester Project

-[SafeGraph](https://www.safegraph.com/) has graciously provided us free access to a few of their data sources.
-The [project_safegraph repo](https://github.com/byuibigdata/project_safegraph) contains most of the details for our semester long SafeGraph project.
+We can access varied big data sources from [Dewey](https://www.deweydata.io/).
+Our class will propose a project that leverages the [available data sets](https://app.deweydata.io/products) (note that you need to create an account to see the available data).

 #### Coding challenges